Quickguides

 • under the Administration of Justice Act 1920 – with Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, Botswana, British Indian Ocean Territory, British Virgin Islands, Cayman Islands, Christmas Island, Cocos (Keeling) Islands, The Republic of Cyprus (Greek part), Dominica, Falkland Islands, Fiji, The Gambia, Ghana, Grenada, Guyana, Jamaica, Kenya, Kiribati, Lesotho, Malawi, Malaysia, Malta, Mauritius, Montserrat, Newfoundland, New Zealand, Nigeria, Territory of Norfolk Island, Papua New Guinea, St. Christopher and Nevis, St. Helena, St. Lucia, St. Vincent and the Grenadines, Saskatchewan, Seychelles, Sierra Leone, Singapore, Solomon Islands, The British Sovereign Base Areas of Akrotiri and Dhekelia in The Republic of Cyprus(Greek part), Sri Lanka, Swaziland, Tanzania, Trinidad and Tobago, Turks and Caicos Islands, Tuvalu, Uganda, Zambia and Zimbabwe;

-• under The Hague Convention on Choice of Court Agreements – with Mexico and Singapore.
-The Hague Convention has also been signed by the US, the Ukraine, China, and Montenegro, but has no immediate legal consequence until it has been ratified in due course.
+• under The Hague Convention on Choice of Court Agreements – with all EU member states, Mexico, Singapore, Montenegro, the Ukraine and Moldova.
+The Hague Convention has also been signed by the US and China, but has no immediate legal consequence until it has been ratified in due course; and

 Timescale